Read time: 6 minutes

 While wheat is the dominant commodity in Australia’s grain production systems, sowing consecutive wheat crops results in reduced production and profitability due to the effects of diseases, pests, weeds and declining nutrition.

-Adding a broadleaf break crop to the cropping sequence helps keep wheat profitable in a sustainable cropping system.
+Adding a break crop to the cropping sequence helps keep wheat profitable in a sustainable cropping system.

-Tony Swan, CSIRO says their 5-year GRDC funded project illustrated that adding at least one break crop, and preferably two, to the crop rotation was beneficial for weed control and nitrogen management, and can be as profitable or more profitable than continuous wheat.
+Tony Swan, CSIRO says their 5-year GRDC-funded project illustrated that adding at least one break crop, and preferably two, to the crop rotation was beneficial for weed control and nitrogen management, and can be as profitable or more profitable than continuous wheat.
 A series of experiments were established to challenge the idea that break crops are risky and not profitable.

 “Many farmers in south-east Australia are sceptical about growing break crops such as pulses and canola,” says Tony.
-“The problem is, once high populations of herbicide resistant annual ryegrass become apparent, the profitability of continuous wheat significantly reduces.”
+“The problem is, once high populations of herbicide-resistant annual ryegrass become apparent, the profitability of continuous wheat significantly reduces.”

-“Rotations that include a break crop in paddocks with high populations of resistant annual ryegrass were more profitable than continuous wheat and had significantly less ryegrass numbers after three years, provided all the available tactics were used to reduce germination and prevent seed set,” he says.
+“Rotations that include a break crop in paddocks with high populations of resistant annual ryegrass were more profitable than continuous wheat and had significantly lower ryegrass numbers after three years, provided all the available tactics were used to reduce germination and prevent seed set,” he says.
 “Our experiments demonstrated that it is cheaper and more effective to control ryegrass using one of the many break crop options than attempting to achieve control in wheat using expensive herbicides.”

 What break crop options did you trial?

-Short answer: RR canola, TT canola, lupins for grain, field peas for brown manure, fallow and wheat cut for hay.
+The break crops included in the trial were RR canola, TT canola, lupins for grain, field peas for brown manure, fallow and wheat cut for hay.

 What was the most effective option in a weedy situation?

-Longer answer: The double break rotations of lupins grown for grain followed by RR canola, or RR canola followed by wheat cut for hay provided a very high level of weed control while also generating high average annual 3-year gross margins of $790/ha/yr and $834/ha/yr, respectively.
-This compared to the most profitable 3-year sequence of RR canola followed by wheat (high input) / wheat of $883/ha/year.
-However, this sequence did not achieve the same reduction in annual ryegrass and grass herbicides cost over $140/ha in the wheat crops.
-Sequences that included fallow or brown manures followed by RR canola were extremely effective at reducing the annual ryegrass seed bank but were not as profitable as continuous cropping.
+The double break rotations of lupins grown for grain, followed by RR canola, or RR canola followed by wheat cut for hay provided a very high level of weed control while also generating high average annual 3-year gross margins of $790/ha/yr and $834/ha/yr, respectively.

 What is the key recommendation from this trial work for annual ryegrass control?